alverena/documentation/user_guide_roles/sales_tools/opportunities.rst

 Multi-currency Opportunities
 ----------------------------

 Multi-currency feature is available for OroCRM Enterprise Edition only.
-You can find a complete guide on multi-currency in the `multi-currency guide <multi_currency.html>`_.
+You can find a complete guide on multi-currency in :ref:`multi-currency guide <user-guide-multi-currency>`.

 Currency configuration allows to track and record sales made in different currencies, specifically: